Preparing to Go Back to School During COVID-19

 - Diarrhea

 Many children have mild symptoms or no symptoms at all while infected with COVID-19.
-If your child or anyone in your household is presenting with symptoms of COVID-19 or were exposed to someone with the virus, it is best to keep your child home until the people in your household have received a negative COVID-19 test.
+If your child or anyone in your household has symptoms of COVID-19 or were exposed to someone with the virus, it is best to keep your child home until the people in your household have received a negative COVID-19 test.
 Read more information on what to do if you or someone in your household has COVID-19 symptoms.

 For Virtual Learning